Bride of Frankenstein-1935

 Grade: B-

-Split (2016) is the second part of a planned trilogy, the first being Unbreakable (2000), and the third to debut in 2019.
+Split (2016) is the second part of a planned trilogy; the first is Unbreakable (2000), and the third is to debut in 2019.

 I do not predict the film will be remembered all too well.

 Casey (Joy) is a withdrawn teenage girl with an abusive past at the hands of her uncle, who raised her after her father died.
-She, along with two other girls is accosted by a man (McAvoy) who chloroforms them and takes them to a hidden basement.
+She, along with two other girls, is accosted by a man (McAvoy) who chloroforms them and takes them to a hidden basement.

 The girls quickly learn that their abductor is Kevin Wendell Crumb, a man suffering from Dissociative Identity Disorder (DID).

-The audience (but not the girls) learns that Kevin is in therapy and the care of Doctor Karen Fletcher (Betty Buckley) an established Philadelphia psychiatrist.
-Fletcher is aware of Kevin’s other personalities, and of an additional personality deemed “The Beast”, who she assumes is a fantasy superhero figure.
+The audience (but not the girls) learns that Kevin is in therapy under the care of Doctor Karen Fletcher (Betty Buckley), an established Philadelphia psychiatrist.
+Fletcher is aware of Kevin’s other personalities, including an additional personality deemed “The Beast.”

 Karen slowly pieces together the frightening depth of Kevin’s disorder and must race against time to save the girls.